lambrospetrou/lambrospetrou.github.io/src/_posts/2021-09-26-kotlin-http4k-graalvm-native-and-golang.md

 The huge memory usage difference though is what still concerns me when using the JVM, even when the code gets compiled down to an executable binary.
 I expected that with GraalVM Native Image the memory use would be reduced a lot more, but I guess there is still lots of space for improvement.

 I really like Kotlin the language though, so I am looking forward to the moment when memory won't be an issue anymore.
 For the time being, I think I will stick with Go for long-running servers that will have thousands of parallel open connections.
 On the other hand, for AWS Lambda deployments Kotlin has become a very viable solution!
-Each Lambda invocation serves exactly one connection at a time, which means we only care about the binary size, and overall performance, and both of these issues are solved with GraalVM Native Image.
+Each Lambda invocation serves exactly one connection at a time, which means we only care about the binary size, and overall performance, and both of these are in the OK-territory (albeit the extra memory usage).